VoyagerFoundation/voyagerfoundation.github.io/_posts/2018-06-23-hack_how_you_pack.md

 date:   2018-05-23 18:00
 categories: [london, event, upcoming]
 event_date: 2018-07-19 18:00
- : "Plastics and packaging fill our shelves, lives and now even our oceans.
-Although many are recyclable, most are simply discarded and not thought about.
-What happens to our waste?
-How can we reduce the impact of our daily lives?
-Is there a better way?"
-image:
 ---

 **Booster Pods** are series of events that brings the most important topics to people and discuss how we can solve them together.